tylerharter/cs320/s21/p5/README.md

 Additional requirements:

 * don't do anything to read the entire data from the large zip to memory (`pd.read_csv` does this, so is not an option).
 Looping over a `csv.reader` does not pull all the data into memory.
-* in the new zip file, rows should be sorted asceding by IP (as converted to ints in the previous command), in ascending order.
-It's OK to have all the rows in memory at once that are going to be written to the new .zip (this makes sorting easier)
 * we recommend using Python's `sort` or `sorted`.
 If you want to use something else, you can, but if so, learn about "stable sorting" (https://www.quora.com/What-is-the-difference-between-a-stable-and-unstable-sort/answer/Rahul-Kumar-6717?ch=10&share=2f60372f&srid=2ByvL) and make sure whatever you use is stable, like the built-in Python sorting functions

 ## Part 3: `world`